 This organization is for undergraduate and graduate students who are interested in athletic training and related fields.
 Since it was founded in 2004, the Organization of Athletic Training Students’ focus has been to help cover travel expenses for members attending professional meetings.
 The organization also supports nonprofit organizations.

-This student group provides opportunities for members to meet with health science, kinesiology and dance faculty, as well as local professionals, to learn more about the fields that interest them.
-Members also attend conferences, workshops and meetings; coordinate with local and state organization activities; and work to increase public understanding and appreciation for health science, kinesiology and dance.
+This student group provides opportunities for members to meet with public health and kinesiology faculty, as well as local professionals, to learn more about the fields that interest them.
+Members also attend conferences, workshops and meetings; coordinate with local and state organization activities; and work to increase public understanding and appreciation for health science and kinesiology.